Yma o Hyd: Background

 The historian Gwynfor Evans is said to have given Iwan the idea for the song.

 Iwan was described by Ned Thomas as "the master" of the popular songs that accompanied the growth of Welsh nationalism in the 1960s.
 These songs were often characterised by both satirical and political themes as well as historical references.
 Indeed, Iwan became a key figure in Welsh culture as a well known television personality, recording artist and an outspoken member of Welsh nationalist organisations.
 Iwan's early career has been described as playing a major role "in mobilising the Welsh popular music scene in a nationalist linguistic direction".

 However, by the time Iwan came to write "Yma o Hyd", his life and career was much more troubled, having been imprisoned four times for his activism and also in the middle of a "terrible divorce".

-Iwan was also "feeling demoralised" over the rejection of a devolved Welsh government in a 1979 referendum in which almost 80% of the voters favoured Westminster rule.
+At that time, Iwan was "feeling demoralised" by the state of Wales; which had seen the rejection of a devolved Welsh government in a 1979 referendum and the "devastation" caused by the political ideology of Prime Minister Margaret Thatcher.

 "It was a terrible time and the Thatcher regime hit Wales heavily.
 Coal mines and steelworks were closed and I was in the middle of a terrible divorce.
 Yma o Hyd is about how we're still here, despite everything and everyone and even ourselves."

 — Dafydd Iwan on his inspiration for writing the song.

 It was against this background that Iwan was looking to write a song that would "raise the spirits".
 During a conversation with his friend, the historian and Plaid Cymru MP Gwynfor Evans, Iwan is said to have been given the initial idea for the song, which draws parallels between what he saw as the contemporary threats to Wales and the historical threats the Welsh people had suffered, confronted, and survived since Magnus Maximus (Macsen Wledig) withdrew the Legions at the de facto end of Roman rule.
 As such, Iwan hoped the song would "remind people we still speak Welsh against all odds.
 To show we are still here".